gwy-nk/Re-Attention/README.md

 # Pytorch Implementation of Re-Attention
 ## Introduction
->This repository is Pytorch implementation of [Re-Attention for Visual Question Answering](https://gyaya.github.io/Files/RE-AAAI2020.pdf) in AAAI 2020.

 We propose a re-attention framework to utilize the information in answers for the VQA task.
 The framework first learns the initial attention weights for the objects by calculating the similarity